Collaborate • Advocate • Educate

 Inclusionary Zoning (IZ) is regulation that requires a percentage of all residential dwelling units in a development to be sold/rented at a price that is affordable to persons in low-income ranges; and then sold/rented only to low-income customers for some number of years into the future (even for homeowner-to-homeowner re-sales.)

-We the People, President, Vice President & Governor TREBIC Level Members will join the Elected Officials from Greensboro, High Point, Guilford County and Guilford County Delegation for an intimate luncheon at Grandover Resort three times a year.
+President, Vice President & Governor TREBIC Level Members as well as Greensboro Chamber Board of Directors and Government Affairs committee will join the Elected Officials from Greensboro, High Point, Guilford County and Guilford, Alamance, Randolph and Rockingham County Delegations for an intimate luncheon at Grandover Resort during the year.
 Networking begins at 11:30 followed by lunch and a special program which will conclude by 1:15.
-If you wish to be a part of the Political Leaders Luncheon Series please contact Marlene, Judy or Lee Ann.
-Sponsorship’s are available.
+If you wish to be a part of the Political Leaders Luncheon Series please contact Jon, Judy or Lee Ann.